tequeter/dryspec/README.md

 - Must not leave room for architectural improvisation.
 Yet must not be over-specified (see previous point) - good coding models will handle minor decisions properly without having everything written down prior.
 - Must be made of loosely coupled files loaded into the LLM's context as needed.
 Each file must have high cohesion.
 - Must distinguish internal semantics (error types, conditions) from external presentation such as UX vernacular.
-- Must include sparse, high-signal, canonical test cases to complement the concise prose.
+- Must include sparse, high-signal, acceptance test scenarios to complement the concise prose.
 - Must have a size limit on each file to force concision, test sparseness, and module cohesion.
 - Must not produce incremental "specification patches" (neither as a "notes" chapter nor as extra files).
 They will become outdated quickly and bloat the LLM context.
 Instead, refactor destructively the existing specifications as required, without losing existing detail.
 Their history is forever available through Git.